What Is Preference Optimization Doing, and Why?: Mathematical Insights

 {Although our exploration is not theory-driven, we still aim to provide some formal derivations to make it more rigorous.
-First, since we report the gradient alignment condition not at every PO step but at certain intervals, in Section~\ref{app:theory 1}, we show that interval sampling is a good approximation to reporting at every PO step.
+First, since we report the gradient alignment condition not at every PO step but at certain intervals, in Section~\ref{app:theory 1}, we show that interval sampling is a useful approximation to reporting at every PO step.
 Then, in Section~\ref{app:theory 2} we analyze the gradient flow for positive learning, negative learning, and loss reweighting, respectively.
-Note that we focus on the individual behaviors of these PO components, while leaving their mutual interactions to future work. }
+Note that we focus on the individual behaviors of these PO components, which is sufficient for the current component-wise diagnostic.
+The derivations below use the standard small-step view, matching our clipped PO updates.}